 Centennial Garden and Fountain of the Coyotes, Mexico City

-If you seek to escape the bustle and clamor of Mexico City for a few hours for a chance of great lunch/dinner or a nice stroll in the park, or to enjoy some classic Spanish colonial architecture, or to find some cute, easy streets for a walk and photo shooting, you can find it all in the historic part of Coyoacán centered on two large plazas filled with Indian laurel trees, called Plaza del Centenario and Plaza Hidalgo, also known as Jardin del Centenario (Centennial Garden) and Jardín Hidalgo.
+If you’re seeking to escape the bustle and clamor of Mexico City-for a great meal, a relaxing stroll in the park, a dose of classic Spanish colonial architecture, or simply some charming, walkable streets perfect for photography-you’ll find it all in the historic heart of Coyoacán.
+This area is centered on two large plazas filled with Indian laurel trees: Plaza del Centenario and Plaza Hidalgo, also known as Centennial Garden and Hidalgo Garden.

-Another notable landmark here is Los Arcos del Jardin Centenario (the Arches of Centennial Garden).
-Together with the fountain they create a perfect setting for the weekend fun enhanced with various attractions such as music, craft markets, mimes, and street vendors.
+Another notable landmark is the Arches of Centennial Garden.
+Together with the fountain, they create a perfect setting for weekend leisure, enhanced by attractions such as live music, craft markets, mimes, and street vendors.
 The garden was inaugurated in 1921 to commemorate the centenary of Mexican independence.
-The south side of the garden is lined with restaurants and a wide range of bars and cafes, including the well-known Café El Parnaso, offering a choice of Mexican food, ice creams and more.
+The southern side of the garden is lined with restaurants and a wide range of bars and cafés, including the well-known Café El Parnaso, which offers Mexican food, ice cream, and more.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Mexico City.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.